-Most of them will come running because they’re adorable little pupsters but you want to see if your chosen pup has a natural connection with you.
-You’ll feel a pull towards certain pups in the litter.
-Go with your gut!
+Most of them will come running because they’re inquisitive little beans!
+But try and see if your chosen pup has a natural connection with you.
+You’ll feel a pull towards certain pups in the litter so go with your gut!

 Check Hearing and Sight

 Triple check your puppy can see and hear you ok.
 Take a ball with you and see if the puppy tracks the toy with it’s eyes.